Latinos Among Those Twice as Likely to Lose Medicaid Coverage When Continuous Renewal Ended

 Researchers wrote that a third of people disenrolled from Medicaid was due to procedural reasons, including incomplete applications, application errors, and inaccurate contact information.

-Using the limited information provided by states on the causes of Medicaid disenrollments and assessing the racial/ethnic distribution of disenrollments provided in the US Census Bureau Household Pulse Survey, researchers concluded that those who identified as Black or Latino were impact the most.
+Using the limited information provided by states on the causes of Medicaid disenrollments and assessing the background distribution of disenrollments provided in the US Census Bureau Household Pulse Survey, researchers concluded that those who identified as Black or Latino were impact the most.

-In October 2023, approximately 32.4 million adults, 62.6% females and 37.4% males, were still enrolled in Medicaid.
+In October 2023, approximately 32.4 million adults, 62.6% women and 37.4% men, were still enrolled in Medicaid.

 Of those enrolled in Medicaid, 4.5% identified as Asian, 17.7% identified as Black, 19.9% identified as Hispanic or Latino, and 52% were white.